Fully coupled functional equations for the quark sector of QCD: Introduction

 The article is organised as follows.
-In \Sec{app:notation} we review some general features of the SDE and fRG approaches, and introduce the notation that will be used in this work.
-In Sec.~\ref{sec:quarkgap} we set up the gap equation and discuss its renormalisation.
-Then, in Sec.~\ref{sec:QuarkGluon} we focus on the quark-gluon vertex, present the tensorial basis that will be employed, and derive the system of integral equations satisfied by its form factors.
-In Sec.~\ref{sec:gencon} we present a detailed discussion of how to implement self-consistently the renormalisation of the SDEs when an external input is employed.
-In Sec.~\ref{sec:CurrentQuark} we discuss the procedure that fixes the values of the current quark masses, and introduce the light chiral condensate as our benchmark observable.
-In Sec.~\ref{sec:results} we present and discuss the central results of our analysis, with special emphasis on the quark mass and the eight form factors of the quark-gluon vertex, evaluated at the symmetric point.
-Then, in Sec.~\ref{sec:Stability} we confirm the stability of our results under variations of the ultraviolet (UV) cutoff, the renormalisation point, and the inputs used for the gluon propagator.
-In Sec.~\ref{sec:QuantApprox} we capitalise on the hierarchy displayed among the vertex form factors, and propose a simplified treatment that reduces the numerical cost without compromising the accuracy of the results.
-In Sec.~\ref{sec:summary} we summarise our approach and present our conclusions.
-Finally, we relegate in two Appendices the discussion of various technical points.
+In \Sec{sec:notation} we review some general features of the SDE and fRG approaches, and introduce the notation that will be used in this work.
+In \sec{sec:quarkgap} we set up the gap equation and discuss its renormalization.
+Then, in \sec{sec:QuarkGluon} we focus on the quark-gluon vertex, present the tensorial basis that will be employed, and derive the system of integral equations satisfied by its form factors.
+In \sec{sec:gencon} we present a detailed discussion of how to implement self-consistently the renormalization of the SDEs when an external input is employed.
+In \sec{sec:CurrentQuark} we discuss the procedure that fixes the values of the current quark masses, and introduce the light chiral condensate as our benchmark observable.
+In \sec{sec:results} we present and discuss the central results of our analysis, with special emphasis on the quark mass and the eight form factors of the quark-gluon vertex, evaluated at the symmetric point.
+Then, in \sec{sec:Stability} we confirm the stability of our results under variations of the ultraviolet (UV) cutoff, the renormalization point, and the inputs used for the gluon propagator.
+In \sec{sec:QuantApprox} we capitalise on the hierarchy displayed among the vertex form factors, and propose a simplified treatment that reduces the numerical cost without compromising the accuracy of the results.
+In \sec{sec:summary} we summarise our approach and present our conclusions.
+Finally, in \App{app:RG-schemes} we offer numerous technical details of the present MOM-type scheme (MOM${}^2$).
+We also explain how to map our running vertex coupling in the MOM${}^2$ scheme to the MOM coupling as well as comparing Taylor couplings in the present approach and the lattice.
+Our results are in quantitative agreement with two-loop perturbation theory at large momenta, and match the respective lattice results for small momenta.
+Finally, in \App{app:cof} we present the kernels of the vertex SDE.